MuhammadBilalAkbar/flutter_map_package/README.md

 In body, call `FlutterMap` widget.
 It has four parameters:
 ![](properties/flutter_map_properties.png)

+- `options` and `children` property of FlutterMap are required.
-- `options` property of FlutterMap is required.
-It accepts `MapOptions` widget.
-It has many properties like center, minZoom, maxZoom, zoom, onTap, and many more.
+- `options` property of FlutterMap accepts `MapOptions` widget.
+It has many properties like initialCenter, initialZoom, minZoom, maxZoom, onTap, and many more.
   ![](properties/map_options_properties.png)

   onTap of MapOptions is used here to add new points in tappedPoints list which then returns Marker for each tappedPoint item.
-- `children` property of FlutterMap may contains `TileLayer`, `MarkerLayer`, and `PolylineLayer`.
+- `children` property of FlutterMap may contain `TileLayer`, `MarkerLayer`, and `PolylineLayer`.
     - `TileLayer` has many properties.
       ![](properties/tile_layer_properties.png)
         - `urlTemplate` accepts string and used for template of map.